MLRDevs/CS_Projects/README.md

 # Computer Science Projects

 This is everything pretaining to Computer Science will go.
 This includes past projects, coursework, and documentations of things I find useful.
-Everything here is just the source code.
+Everything here is just the source code and organized by topic then by language.

 <br>